RhetTbull/Statistics-Descriptive-Discrete/README.md

 # NOTE

-The interface for this module is almost identical to Statistics::Descriptive.
+The interface for this module strives to be identical to Statistics::Descriptive.
-This module is incomplete and not fully tested.
+There are differences, particularly with frequency\_distribution().
+Read the docs for each method.

 # BUGS